CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: CycleVLA

 which minimizes the average pairwise distance over the $N \times N$ distance matrix, favoring trajectories in high-density regions of the policy output space.

 \textbf{Overall Inference Procedure.} We summarize the complete CycleVLA inference procedure in Alg.~\ref{alg:cyclevla}.
-The algorithm alternates between two phases per subtask: monitoring progress until the VLM check is triggered, then completing execution until the stop signal confirms subtask termination.
+The algorithm alternates between two phases per subtask: \textsc{InProgress}, where the robot executes until predicted progress triggers the VLM check, and \textsc{Complete}, where execution continues until the stop signal confirms subtask termination.